But for the actions of the destroyer H.M.S. Mounsey on 6 Oct 1918, the death toll from the H.M.S. Otranto might have been a thousand.

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Lieutenant Francis W. Craven, British Royal Navy, for exceptionally meritorious and distinguished service in a position of great responsibility to the Government of the United States, during World War I. While Commanding His Majesty’s destroyer MOUNSEY, Lieutenant Craven rescued 7 officers and 313 men of the American forces at sea on 16 October 1918.

-Two other Mounsey officers were also decorated: Lt.
-Raymond Benson Stewart and Sub-Lt.
-Wilfrid Edmund Warner were awarded the Distinguished Service Cross by the British government for their heroic actions.
+Two other Mounsey officers were also decorated: Lieutenant Raymond Benson Stewart and Sub-Lieutenant Wilfrid Edmund Warner were awarded the Distinguished Service Cross by the British government for their heroic actions.

 Note: This is post 4 of 4 today about the H.M.S.
 Otranto disaster.